Jai1122/deepwiki-open-v1/README.md

 - **"Repository analysis failed"**: Check if the repository URL is accessible and you have proper permissions for private repos
 - **"Stream response generator failed to start"**: Usually indicates a provider configuration issue.
 Check server logs for specific errors
 - **"Repository processing failed"**: The repository may be too large or contain unsupported file types
-- **"Invalid repository format"**: Make sure you're using a valid GitHub, GitLab or Bitbucket URL format
+- **"Invalid repository format"**: Make sure you're using a valid Bitbucket URL format
 - **"Could not fetch repository structure"**: For private repositories, ensure you've entered a valid personal access token with appropriate permissions
 - **"Diagram rendering error"**: The app will automatically try to fix broken diagrams